rackspace/php-opencloud/docs/userguide/Networking/USERGUIDE.md

 ## Concepts

 To use the Networking service effectively, you should understand the following key concepts:

-* **Network**: A network is an isolated virtual layer-2 broadcast domain that is typically reserved for the tenant who created it unless you configure the network to be shared.
+* **Network**: An isolated virtual layer-2 broadcast domain that is typically reserved for the tenant who created it unless it is configured to be shared.
 The network is the main entity in the Networking service.
 Ports and subnets are always associated with a network.

-* **Subnet**: A subnet represents an IP address block that can be used to assign IP addresses to virtual instances (such as servers created using the Compute service).
+* **Subnet**: An IP address block that can be used to assign IP addresses to virtual instances (such as servers created using the Compute service).
 Each subnet must have a CIDR and must be associated with a network.

-* **Port**: A port represents a virtual switch port on a logical network switch.
+* **Port**: A virtual switch port on a logical network switch.
 Virtual instances (such as servers created using the Compute service) attach their interfaces into ports.
-The port also defines the MAC address and the IP address(es) to be assigned to the interfaces plugged into them.
-When IP addresses are associated to a port, this also implies the port is associated with a subet, as the IP address is taken from the allocation pool for a specific subnet.
+The port also defines the MAC address and the IP address or addresses to be assigned to the interfaces plugged into them.
+When IP addresses are associated with a port, this also implies the port is associated with a subnet because the IP address is taken from the allocation pool for a specific subnet.

 ## Prerequisites

 ### Client
 To use the Networking service, you must first instantiate a `OpenStack` or `Rackspace` client object.

 * If you are working with an OpenStack cloud, instantiate an `OpenCloud\OpenStack` client as follows:

     ```php
     use OpenCloud\OpenStack;